 The film project WoGü – Swissway to Heaven

-The project to climb WoGü is the fifth and final opus in Cedric Lachat’s Swissway to Heaven project, and for which I’m producing a documentary film on the history of climbing and bolting routes in Switzerland.
+The project to climb WoGü is the fifth and final opus in Cedric Lachat’s Swissway to Heaven project, and for which I have produced a documentary film on the history of climbing and bolting routes in Switzerland.
 The segment in WoGü was considered to be a “small piece” in the overall Swissway to Heaven Project.
-The team decided to produce another film, directed and edited by Mathieu Rivoire (Illustroscope), which will cover the project in much greater detail, provide a behind the scenes look a big wall filming, and delve into Cedric Lachat and Nina Caprez’s backgrounds.
+The team decided to produce another film, directed and edited by Mathieu Rivoire (Illustroscope), which covers the project in much greater detail, provide a behind the scenes look a big wall filming, and delve into Cedric Lachat and Nina Caprez’s backgrounds.
 The former couple has entered their names into the history books with their climbing film trilogy (which includes Silbergeier and Orbayu).

 Big wall filming, a how to guide

 To film and take photos in the very vertical big wall environment, you first need to know the ins and outs of the requisite rope techniques as well as have a good amount of experience alpine climbing.
 In addition to moving up and down a static rope on your own, when filming or taking photos of climbers you also need to know the best angles, plan for the best sections of climbing, avoid getting in the climber’s way during an attempt to send, etc. All of this requires practice, knowledge and experience big wall climbing, and a small window of time to acclimate to working day-in and day-out hanging from a 8mm static rope more than 300 meters (1000 feet) off the deck!